sebinsua/resume/sebinsua-resume.md

 ##### **University of Kent** *Canterbury, United Kingdom*
 ###### **Bachelor’s degree in Computer Science** *2005 – 2009*

-- Courses included Computer Systems and Algorithms, Data Structures and Complexity, Data Mining and Knowledge Discovery, Operating Systems and Architecture, Software Engineering Practice, Database Systems, and Distributed Systems and Networks.
-- While studying here I also coordinated and guided a team of four developers creating a DJ mixing application in Java for my final project.

 ##### **Cranbrook School** *Cranbrook, United Kingdom*
 ###### **GCSEs & A-Levels** (secondary education) *2000 – 2005*